IZLuisZI/REACT/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. Put your api keys on a env file
-3. Start the development server with `npm run dev`
+4. Start the development server with `npm run dev`

 ## Features